Sarah DeMaio, MSW

 Sarah is Program Manager on AUCD’s Technical Assistance team providing support to the Leadership Education in Neurodevelopmental and Other Disabilities (LEND) programs and leveraging the expertise of the AUCD network to inform national efforts impacting people with disabilities.

 She brings to this role 14 years of experience working with people with disabilities and their families.
 Immediately before joining the AUCD team, Sarah served as the Executive Director of the Autism Society of Northern Virginia where she led grant-funded initiatives to develop training materials for family members, service providers, and community groups.
 She also spearheaded an initiative to offer peer support and leadership development opportunities for autistic adults.
 Sarah has worked in grassroots advocacy on federal policy at the American Association of People with Disabilities as the moderator for the Justice For All action network.
 She started her career in special education, working with high school students in Miami, Florida.

 Sarah earned an MSW from the National Catholic School of Social Service at the Catholic University of American in Washington, DC.
 During her studies, she conducted research into the effective implementation of person- and family- centered planning as a Ford Fellow.
 Sarah holds a BA in Anthropology from the University of Pennsylvania and has an older brother with Down syndrome.

-Before joining the ICI, Heike conducted cross-national comparative research on disability and employment at the University of Stirling in Scotland.
-She was the lead researcher on German disability and employment policy in a 13-country comparative study funded by the European Commission.
+Before joining ICI, Heike conducted cross-national research on disability, the public employment service system, and employment policy at the University of Stirling in Scotland.
+She was the lead researcher on German disability and employment policy in a 15-country study funded by the European Commission.

 Heike holds a doctorate in public policy from UMass Boston and a master’s degree in applied social research from the University of Stirling, Scotland.